xyproto/cxx/README.md

 * When running `sm test`, the `_test.*` files will be compiled and run.
 * `*_test.*` files must each contain a `main` function.

-#### CMake
+#### Ninja

-* Projects that uses CMake (and need no extra command line arguments when running `cmake`) are also Sakemake compatible and can be built with:
+* Projects that already uses CMake (and need no extra command line arguments when running `cmake`) are also Sakemake compatible and can be built with CMake + Ninja like this:

-    sm cmake

-* Or if using CMake + Ninja:

     sm ninja

-Only building projects with CMake is supported; not clearing, installing and packaging files.

 #### QtCreator